Hinder/UnderLake_alpha/README.txt

 UnderLake_Alpha

-Our project finally begin
+Our project finally begins.

-But most of the game maker's code cannot be uploaded by git.
+But most of the Game Maker's code cannot be uploaded by git.

 So, use 'SourceTree' and write code that is made in Game Maker by .txt file and code position.